 How should developers plan heat pump procurement?

 Early procurement is critical.
 As the FHS deadline approaches, demand for heat pumps will spike, potentially causing supply shortages and price increases.
 Establish relationships with manufacturers now, agree framework contracts for volume supply, and consider standardising on one or two heat pump models to simplify procurement and installation training.
-The same applies to MVHR units, solar PV, and triple glazing.
+The same applies to ventilation units, solar PV, and triple glazing.

 Do transitional arrangements apply site-wide or per plot?